toothemooon/svelte4_integration/README.md

 ## Troubleshooting

-- If port 5000 is in use (common on macOS), the app uses port 5001 instead
-- Check browser console (F12) for any network errors and API responses
-- Make sure both servers (frontend and backend) are running simultaneously
 - If you see CORS errors, verify that Flask-CORS is installed and configured properly
 - For database issues, you can reset the database by deleting the `database.db` file within the `/home/site/wwwroot/data` directory on your Azure App Service (using Kudu tools or SSH) and redeploying. **Warning:** This will delete all existing comments.
 - For Azure deployment issues, check the logs:
   ```bash
   az webapp log tail --resource-group YOUR_RESOURCE_GROUP --name YOUR_APP_NAME
   ```
-- If the frontend displays a blank page, check your browser console for JavaScript errors
 - When running the frontend locally, ensure you're accessing it from the exact URL shown in the terminal (typically http://localhost:8080)
-- Remember that you must run terminal commands from the correct directory:
-  - For frontend commands: `cd frontend && npm run dev`
-  - For backend commands: `cd backend && python app.py`